dominicrodger/django-tinycontent/README.rst

 ``tinycontent_simple``), or the text between ``tinycontent`` and ``endtinycontent`` is rendered (if using the more complex variant).

 django-tinycontent supports Django 1.4 and Django 1.5.
-I've only tested it on Python 2.7, patches to fix any issues you find with Python 3 compatibility would be very welcome.
+Python 2.6
+works with both versions of Django, and Python 3.3 is supported for Django 1.5 Note that using `python setup.py test` only works for Python 2.x, since django-setuptest does not yet support Python 3.

 .. _django-boxes: https://github.com/eldarion/django-boxes